 Incremental migration will be carried out over the weekend after the sites are locked.
 Any structural changes after the content database is backed up will not be migrated.
 Structural changes include but is not limited to changes/additions to site, workflows, lists, content types etc.

 Incremental for OOB will be performed in this weekend for a wave.

-This is a change which has been recommended keeping in mind
+Please note that

-OOB content may run longer.
+OOB content may run longer than expected timeframe.

-Go-Live should happen at the same time.
-If we make Lists/library go live earlier than In-Band for a site collection.
-There is a chance that users will update both source and target lists/libraries for OOB because source is not read-only yet.
+Incremental date for OOB content is always tentative.

 TimeLine (EST)